teachingaway/teachingaway.github.io/index.md

 <h1 >  Intellectual Property and Commercial Law for Technology and Design Innovators </h1>

-<p class='big-text'>We represent clients who want to make a mark on the world.
-Our clients are entrepreneurs competing with entrenched incumbents.
-We understand the challenge from direct experience.
-To help, we offer a combination of intellectual property and commercial law expertise that is rarely found in a responsive small law firm.</p>
+<p class='big-text'>We represent entrepreneurs making a mark on the world.
+We understand the challenges, and help by offering a combination of intellectual property and commercial law expertise rarely found in a responsive small law firm.</p>

 - - -